jhelsby/DictionWave/readme.md

 Metamorphoses Pygmalion Moby-Dick Malory Banquo
 ```

 I hope you enjoy exploring the English language with DictionWave!
 For implementation details, please see [`similarity_core.py`](./similarity_core.py) and [Implementation Details](#implementation-details) below.
-If you want to set it up for yourself, please see the instructions below.
+If you want to set it up for yourself, please see the [Development Setup](#development-setup) directly below.
 I plan on making the web application shown in the video above publicly accessible as soon as I can.

 ## Development Setup